 Despite being a bit of a geek at heart I was a late convert to the smartphone and the ‘app explosion’.
 In fact for a long time I never even travelled with a mobile phone at all.
-Hey, I had an excuse back then, mobiles were the old Nokia bricks when I started travelling and were pretty much useless.
+Hey, I had an excuse back then, mobiles were the old Nokia bricks when I started travelling over 20 years ago and were pretty much useless.
 Things are hugely different now.

 Many people who know me may be a little surprised to hear I actually have favourite apps.
 I have very happily stashed my phone in a waterproof bag down at the bottom of my pack and have purposely gone off grid and stayed out of touch with civilisation for days or even weeks in various islands, jungles and deserts around the world.
 I often espouse on here the many virtues of turning off your devices and even leaving them at home and have ranted more than once at the sea of tablets that greet you at many hostels now instead of actual human faces.
 But all of that doesn’t mean that I don’t appreciate the use or convenience of technology, and there are so many apps now that can make travel so much easier.

 From helping you to plan and arrange your gap year or backpacking trip, to providing entertainment on the long overnight sleeper bus journeys or useful tools when you are actually on the road, apps are here to stay, and some of them are actually pretty damn useful!
 In no particular order, these are some of the ones I have found useful enough to keep on my phone.
 And they are all free!

 XE Currency Converter.